robinjack/dsl_for_data_analysis/dsl/README.md

 1. Manipulation of the columns
 2. Filtering of the rows
 3. Rewinding of the analysis to a previous point
+4. Grouping of a dataset

+However, exposing this functionality at the current place where the

 What do I need for these three sections?
 Manipulation
+- mapping a column to another value

 Filtering
+-

 Rewinding of the analysis